 Aspect 1: Strategy

 The University strategy builds on our pioneering roots as an applied learning institution, with partnership as one of four core values.
 Our knowledge is applied on a national and international scale in several key areas, but the focus for our innovation and skills activities is regional.
-Figure 1 outlines our local growth and regeneration (LG&R) strategy as described in the three Strategic Objectives (SO) of Goal 6 in our Research and Enterprise Strategic Plan:
+Figure 1 outlines our local growth and regeneration (LG&R) strategy as described in the three Strategic Objectives (SO) of Goal 6 in our Research and Knowledge Exchange Strategic Plan:

 In line with SO1 & SO2, the University priority in ecosystem development is to establish sector/cluster-specific and sector-spanning innovation networks and programmes that open up University research and knowledge exchange (KE) expertise.
 We offer collaborative research and development (R&D), Knowledge Transfer Partnerships (KTP) and complementary regional programmes to deliver innovation-led growth, complemented by employer-focused skills programmes addressing public and private sector workplace skills and knowledge gaps.